decorative image

 Pancreas:

-• Development of and validation of therapeutic interventions for treatment of pancreatitis and its complications
+• Development of and validation of therapeutic interventions for the treatment of pancreatitis and its complications

 • Development of more accurate, non-invasive approaches to the diagnosis of chronic pancreatitis by functional, radiologic, endoscopic, or pathologic/cytologic means.